mlaursen/react-md/packages/dev-utils/README.md

 ## Commands

-All the commands will log stuff useful for debugging by default, but this can be removed by adding the `--silent` command to all of these below.
+If you would like logging for what the dev-utils are doing, you can add the `--verbose` flag to all commands below.

 ### `dev-utils clean`